Office Timeline Pro+ is here!

 In the Data View, list your project's key milestones and their due dates.
 You can also make a few quick customizations here, such as selecting the color and shape for each milestone marker.
-As you add or edit items, the web tool will update your visual in real time and show you a live preview to the right of your data list.
-When you're ready, click on the preview or select the Timeline tab above the data list to go to the Timeline View, where you can style every detail on your graphic.
+When you're ready, click on the Timeline tab above the data list to go to the Timeline View, where you can style every detail on your graphic.

 Once you've created your visual, personalizing and updating it is easy with Office Timeline Online.
 For instance, the Timeline View allows you to instantly change colors, shapes, positions, fonts, and date formats, add extra details such as Elapsed Time, or hide items your audience doesn't need to see.
 If you look at our final timeline below, you'll see we used multiple milestone shapes and sizes, customized texts to draw attention to important checkpoints, and added a Today Marker for a clearer view of where the project is standing.